-- (2) The principal shall transfer a copy of all category A and category B information, and shall retain a copy of category A information. - ately, upon request of the parent or receiving school.
-Under no condition shall the transfer of a student's records be delayed or denied for failure to pay a fine or fee assessed by the school, although every reasonable effort shall be made to collect for damaged or lost library books and textbooks. - far as is possible, rather than statement of opinion or interpretation; and shall be made available for inspection by parents, guardians and other individuals authorized in writing by the parent, in the presence of a school official.
+- (e) When required, the principal shall transfer a copy of all category A and category B information, and shall retain a copy of category A information. - (f) The transfer of records shall be made immediately, upon request of the parent or receiving school.
+Under no condition shall the transfer of a student's records be delayed or denied for failure to pay a fine or fee assessed by the school, although every reasonable effort shall be made to collect for damaged or lost library books and textbooks. - G. Whenever a student has attained eighteen (18) years of age, or is attending an institution of post-secondary education, the permission or consent required of, and the rights accorded, the parents or guardians of the student shall thereafter only be required of and accorded the student. - H. Parents and guardians of students, or the students, if they are eighteen (18) years of age or older or are attending an institution of post-secondary education, shall be advised of the rights accorded them with regard to student records.

-6.6 WEARING APPAREL
+6.6.
+WEARING APPAREL

-The school, as a center of learning, shall provide for the development of habits and attitudes conducive to acceptable priate wearing apparel, and good grooming.
+The school, as a center of learning, shall provide for the development of habits and attitudes conducive to acceptable practices of the school community, including good manners, appropriate wearing apparel, and good grooming.
 Wearing apparel shall not be of the type which would detract from the primary purpose of the school, which is academic instruction, nor shall accessories carried by children to school be disruptive to the conduct of the school or hazardous to student welfare.